wp-plugins/flash-album-gallery/readme.txt

 == Changelog ==

+= v4.11 - 26.03.2014 =
+* optimization for some themes
+* added new action: Reset Views & Likes Counters

 = v4.10 - 11.02.2014 =
 * optimization for new iOS app
 * fixed hitcounter.php on some servers